What does Freehold mean on Homes for Sale in Thailand?

 Buying a condominium registered property provides a degree of consumer protection for buyers.
 For instance, purchase contracts for the sale of a condominium unit by the developer are standardized and are required to be in the form established by the Ministry of the Interior.
 Marketing materials from the developer must not fail to deliver on such promises as to avoid misrepresentation to buyers.

 There are other significant benefits for purchasing Condominium registered property.
 Condominium units receive a five-year structural guarantee and a two-year non-structural defects warranty.
 The condominium act also provides provisions relating to the management of condominiums, together with penalties for violations.

+What does freehold mean in Thailand?
+More taxes than leasehold.
 Taxes on freehold property differ from leasehold property.

 There are many considerations to take into account before the most suitable property ownership structure can be determined.

 Most condominium buyers who plan to hold their unit for a long period of time (over 10 years) will choose a foreign freehold structure over a leasehold structure.